B2B Payments 101: What Is It and How Does It Work?

 What are B2B payments?

-Business-to-business payments, or B2B payments, are the transfer of funds between businesses, either for products exchanged or services rendered.
+Business-to-business (B2B) payments involve the transfer of value between businesses for the exchange of any goods or services.
+B2B payments are also a lot more complex than B2C payments, and they require more time to approve and settle the payment.
 They can be one-time payments or recurring payments based on the nature of the business carried out or the contractual agreement between the entities.

 According to a report by Payments Cards & Mobile, the global B2B payments market is expected to reach $31.71 billion by 2031.
 The pandemic took a toll on the payments market, redefining the way businesses transfer funds (along with a host of other things).
 Owing to the worldwide lockdowns, the global pandemic resulted in a drop of 11% in overall payment volumes.
 In fact, prior to the pandemic, only 33% of B2B payments were made online, compared to B2C’s 70%.